Micaela-Rossi/BaSP-M2023/README.md

 ## Week 06
 Creation of pages for [log in](https://micaela-rossi.github.io/BaSP-M2023/Week-06/views/login.html) and [sign up](https://micaela-rossi.github.io/BaSP-M2023/Week-06/views/signup.html), with the html and css for each one, and linked these pages to the [landing page](https://micaela-rossi.github.io/BaSP-M2023/Week-06/views/index.html) created in the week 05.
 Creation of the JavaScript necesary for validate the forms in both pages (log in and sign up).

 Creation of the requirements file to corroborate the validations.

+## Week 07
+Aplication of an API in the [log in](https://micaela-rossi.github.io/BaSP-M2023/Week-07/views/login.html) and [sign up](https://micaela-rossi.github.io/BaSP-M2023/Week-07/views/signup.html) pages to validate the inputs values of the pages created in the week 06.
+Correction based in the feedback from week 06.

 ## Author
 Micaela A. Rossi